the-turing-way/the-turing-way/Chapter_Version_Control.md

 ## Getting Started

 This is important to know, but it isn't that exciting.
+Instructions for installing git on linux, windows and mac machines are available [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 To start using version control for your project you just go into the directory that contains all of your files (subdirectories will be included) and run

 ```
 git init